MikeDigitize/lazy/README.md

 }
 ```

-Upon an image loading, another custom event - `lazyloadcomplete` - is fired on the image.
-This event can be captured on the window to allow any further operations on the image, such as triggering a fade-in style CSS transition.
+If an image is successfully loaded a `lazyloadcomplete` event is fired.
+It can be captured on the window to allow any further operations on the image.

 ```javascript
 window.addEventListener('lazyloadcomplete', function(evt) {
   // do something with the evt target
 });
 ```

+If an image can't be loaded a `lazyloaderror` event is fired on the image which too can be captured.

 The `LazyLoad` class has been designed to be as unopinionated as possible, making it easily extendable to support any loading criteria.